yukicyk/nanopore-bac-genome-assembly/README.md

 ## Outputs
 - Outputs: `assembled.fasta`, `polished.fasta`, mapping BAMs, QC metrics, annotations, summary report.

+## Configuration and file locations (clarifications)

+  ### Manifest-based QC input table
+    - QC steps that derive from the run manifest operate on config/samples.resolved.tsv (Schema B after resolve_samples).
+This file is generated/updated by the resolve_samples step and is the source of truth for per-sample read paths during QC.

+  ### Assembly configuration
+    - Assembly targets use entries from config.yaml to determine the active sample, input reads override (optional), and the reference for evaluation.
+Ensure config.yaml contains:
+    - sample: <sample_id>
+    - reads: <path to FASTQ if overriding samples table> (optional)
+    - reference: resources/reference/ecoli_k12_mg1655.fasta (or another appropriate reference)

+  ### Reference genome location
+    - The canonical E. coli K-12 MG1655 reference used for verification is stored at: resources/reference/ecoli_k12_mg1655.fasta

 ## Compliance and good recording (GLP/GDP hints)
 - Record who/when/where, instrument identifiers, SOP version, consumable lot numbers.